simon-paris/gba.ninja/README.md

 # browsergba.com

 This is an emscripten port of https://github.com/visualboyadvance-m/visualboyadvance-m.
-The following features are supported:
+It's not using the emscripten SDL port, it's using custom bindings to get pixel/audio/input/savegame data into & out of the emulator.

- * Video Output (via a WebGL textured quad)
+Eventually, it should work on all browsers that support WebGL.
+Currently, it also requires HTML5 Audio and localStorage (so IE11 and Safari private won't work).
+Input doesn't work on IE currently.

- * Audio Output (via HTML5 audio API)
+This is not a GitHub fork because I don't intend to PR it.

- * Savegames (via localStorage)
+# Build

- * Keyboard Input
+Install nodejs and emscripten.
+Ensure that `node` and `emcc` are on your path.

-This is not a GitHub fork because I have no intention of PRing it.
+Run `node build`.
+Open `index.html`.

 ## TODOs
  * Improve audio sync